Anger Management Counseling in Andover

 • Self-injury.

-Usually, inward anger stems from a traumatic experience in your past.
-This could include an assault or physical, verbal or sexual abuse.
-At Merrimack Valley Psychological Associates, our team works with many teenagers and even adults who engage in self-harm to release pent-up inward anger.
-They view self-harm as a way to regain control after experiencing a particularly disturbing event.
-Our team of therapists is equipped to provide counseling for inward-directed and outward-directed anger.
+Usually, inward anger stems from a traumatic experience in your past, such as an assault or physical, verbal, or sexual abuse.
+At Merrimack Valley Psychological Associates, our team specializes in providing self-harm therapy for teenagers and adults who engage in self-injury as a way to cope with pent-up inward anger.

 How to Control Anger